 Niagara Falls: Nature’s Raw Power

-The Canadian side boasts the most impressive view with the massive horseshoe-shaped falls spanning 670 meters wide.
-A perpetual mist rises hundreds of feet into the air, visible from miles away.
-When sunlight pierces this mist, rainbows dance across the churning waters below.
-At night, colorful lights transform the falls into a magical display that shifts and shimmers against the darkness.
+The Canadian side has the better view.
+The horseshoe-shaped falls span 670 meters wide.
+Mist rises hundreds of feet into the air, visible from miles away.
+Sunlight through this mist creates rainbows across the churning water.
+At night, colored lights hit the falls.
+The constantly shifting display looks magical to some visitors, tacky to others.

 Eastern Canada’s Urban Treasures